rssoftwareab/arrigo-support/docs/ali_errors.md

 Follow the instructions from [#1014](#1014) to stop the Arrigo Scada Function process, then run the installer again.

+## 1016

+`Arrigo Scada API was not updated correctly.
+Found version (X.X.X) but expected (Y.Y.Y)`

+ALI failed to copy the correct version of the Arrigo Scada API.
+Follow the instructions [docs.arrigo.se]https://docs.arrigo.se/Troubleshooting/Arrigo%20Local/00_Restarting%20the%20AppPool/) to stop the Arrigo app pool (but do not start it, per the instructions), then run the installer again.

 ## 2000

 `Installation aborted by user`